jenkinsci/git-forensics-plugin/README.md

 The Git Forensics plugin will collect commit statistics for all repository files in the style of [Code as a Crime Scene](https://www.adamtornhill.com/articles/crimescene/codeascrimescene.htm) [Adam Tornhill, November 2013] if you enable the post build step *Mine SCM repository*.
 If you are using a pipeline, then you can start the repository mining using the `mineRepository` step.
-This step has no parameters up to now.
+This step has an `scm` parameter value that can be used to filter the SCM(s) to use.
 Please note that the scanning of the repository might take some time if your Git repository is quite large.
 Mining of the repository is done incrementally, i.e., for new builds only additional commits will be analyzed making the overall runtime much faster.